analogdevicesinc/msdk/Examples/MAX32662/Demo/README.md

 ### Project-Specific Build Notes

-Only builds on EV Kits.
+This project is only supported on the MAX32662EVKIT.

 ## Required Connections
 -   Connect a USB cable between the PC and the CN1 (USB/PWR) connector.